Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Abstract

 \section{Abstract}

-We show Zeeman-like splitting in the energy of spinors propagating in the background gravitational field, analogous to the spinors in electromagnetic field, otherwise termed as Gravitational Zeeman Effect.
-These spinors are also found to acquire a geometric phase, in a similar way as they do in the presence of magnetic fields.
-Based on this result, we investigate geometric phases acquired by neutrinos propagating in a strong gravitational field.
-We also explore entanglement of neutrino states due to gravity which could induce neutrino-antineutrino oscillation in the first place.
-We show that entangled states also acquire geometric phases which are determined by the relative strength between gravitational field and neutrino masses.\\ \\
+We show Zeeman-like splitting in the energy of spinors propagating in a background gravitational field, analogous to the spinors in an electromagnetic field, otherwise termed the Gravitational Zeeman Effect.~These spinors are also found to acquire a geometric phase, in~a similar way as they do in the presence of magnetic fields.
+However, in a gravitational background, the~Aharonov-Bohm type effect, in addition to Berry-like phase, arises.
+Based on this result, we~investigate geometric phases acquired by neutrinos propagating in a strong gravitational field.~We~also explore entanglement of neutrino states due to gravity, which could induce neutrino-antineutrino oscillation in the first place.
+We show that entangled states also acquire geometric phases which are determined by the relative strength between gravitational field and neutrino masses. \\ \\